golang/proposal/design/56345-structured-logging.md

     Float64 returns v's value as a float64.
 It panics if v is not a float64.

 func (v Value) Group() []Attr
     Group returns v's value as a []Attr.
-It panics if v's Kind is not GroupKind.
+It panics if v's Kind is not KindGroup.

 func (v Value) Int64() int64
     Int64 returns v's value as an int64.
 It panics if v is not a signed integer.